 What are the risks of crypto tax loss harvesting?

-Provided you stick to the wash sale rules, you don’t need to worry about a visit from the tax office.
+Provided you stick to the wash sale rules and don't fall foul of the economic substance test, you don’t need to worry about a visit from the tax office.
 Crypto tax loss harvesting is legal.

 However, it does have some downsides.
-Lots of sales and purchases of crypto means more transaction fees.
-For some exchanges this is up to 4% per transaction.
+Lots of sales and purchases of crypto mean more transaction fees.
+For some exchanges, this is up to 4% per transaction.
 So you’ll need to fit this into your calculations to ensure the savings you’re making on your tax bill aren’t being outweighed by the transaction fees.

 Is there a limit to crypto tax loss harvesting?